View Andy Spence's Obituary on www.swtimes.com/ and share memories

 Andy Spence

-Funeral service will be 10 a.m.
-Saturday at Agent Mallory-Martin Chapel in Sallisaw with burial at Mitchell Cemetery in Gans.
+Andy Leroy Spence, 61, of Alma was born Sept.
+5, 1957, in Van Buren to Sue (Williams) Spence and Lloyd Spence.
+He passed away Sept.
+3, 2019, in Fort Smith.
+He married Eva Jean (England) Spence on July 4, 1987, in Alma.
+He was a heavy equipment operator for Gryner and Harris Construction Cos. and was of the Assembly of God faith.

-He is survived by his wife, Eva; a son, Randall Spence of Shady Point; his mother, Sue Spence of Van Buren; two brothers, John Spence of Van Buren and Jess Spence of Chester; and four grandchildren.
+He is survived by his wife, Eva of the home; a son, Randall Plank and Ronni of Shady Point; four grandchildren, Madison, Harley, Ethan and Ryan; two brothers, John Spence of Van Buren and Jess Spence of Chester; his mother, Sue Spence of Van Buren; and numerous nieces, nephews, other relatives and friends.

+He was preceded in death by his father; two sisters, Mary Plumtree and Connie Abu-Haider; and a brother, Harold Spence.

+Funeral service will be held at 10 a.m.
+Saturday, Sept.
+7, 2019, at Agent Mallory-Martin Chapel in Sallisaw.
+Burial will follow at Mitchell Cemetery in Gans, under the direction of Agent Mallory-Martin Funeral Service.